 The result is an administrative state run amok.
 Indeed, the growth of government regulation during the Obama administration has been unprecedented.
-A recent report from the Competitive Enterprise Institute estimated that the federal regulatory cost reached \$1.885 trillion in 2015 alone - with the Federal Register for 2015 weighing in at over 80,000 pages.226 Also, over 60 federal agencies have almost 3,300 regulations currently in development.227 And in 2016, the estimated regulatory cost for final rules is already nearing \$63 billion with an additional \$16.4 billion in estimated costs for rules proposed this year.228 A study of 22 key industries by the Mercatus Center found that the cost of the cumulative regulatory burden on the American economy is an average reduction in GDP of 0.8 percent, leaving household incomes over \$30,000 short of their potential.229
+A recent report from the Competitive Enterprise Institute estimated that the federal regulatory cost reached \$1.885 trillion in 2015 alone - with the Federal Register for 2015 weighing in at over 80,000 pages.
+And in 2016, the estimated regulatory cost for final rules was \$164 billion with an additional \$46 billion in estimated costs for rules proposed that year.
+A study of 22 key industries by the Mercatus Center found that the cost of the cumulative regulatory burden on the American economy is an average reduction in GDP of 0.8 percent, leaving household incomes over \$30,000 short of their potential.

 Nowhere has the explosive growth of the administrative state been more pronounced than in the financial arena.
-The Dodd-Frank Act has unleashed an onslaught of almost 400 new rules,230 which have slowed the economy and buried small financial institutions and small businesses in an avalanche of Washington red tape.
-A 2015 study by the American Action Forum found that compliance with the Dodd-Frank Act had cost of \$24 billion and 61 million hours of paperwork - the equivalent of 30.370 employees working full-time on paperwork for one year.231 These costs increase the prices of banking services, mortgages, credit cards, and other financial services that average Americans use every day.
+The Dodd-Frank Act has unleashed an onslaught of almost 400 new rules, which have slowed the economy and buried small financial institutions and small businesses in an avalanche of Washington red tape.
+A current analysis by the American Action Forum found that compliance with the Dodd-Frank Act had cost of \$36 billion and 73 million hours of paperwork - the equivalent of almost 37,000 employees working full-